jbosstm/narayana/ArjunaJTS/trailmap/README.txt

   The sample application requires version 1.5.1 or later.

-- The PATH and CLASSPATH environment variables need to be set appropriately to use Arjuna Transaction Service.
+- The PATH and CLASSPATH environment variables need to be set appropriately to use JBoss Transaction Service.

   To make this easier, we provide a shell script setup-env.sh (and for Windows a batch file setup-env.bat) which you  can either source, or use to input into your own environment.
-These scripts are located in in the directory <arjunats_install_root>/bin/
+These scripts are located in in the directory <jbossts_install_root>/bin/

   JNDI is recommended way to use XADataSource because it isolates the application from the different jdbc implementations.
 The JNDI implementation, that the jdbcbank sample uses is fscontext.jar,